gsloan-qs/docker-shell/README.md

 5. In the next page, optionally provide the private IP of the container if hosted under amazon or other cloud provider
 6. If the host is a swarm host, repeat steps 1-5 to add the different nodes

-### Create a new app witha docker image Deployment Type
+### Create a new app with a docker image Deployment Type
 1. Navigate to the 'Manage Tab' on the CloudShell Portal
 2. Select Apps and click the 'Add' link
 3. Select the 'Docker Image' deployment type and enter a name for the app